 "Fixed O&M Charge" shall mean the component of the Contract Price as defined in Section 4.4 and in Exhibit A.

 "Force Majeure" shall mean an event which is not within the reasonable control of the Party (or in the case of third party obligations or facilities, the third party) claiming suspension (the "Claiming Party"), and which by the exercise of reasonable diligence the Claiming Party, or third party, is unable to overcome.
-Events of Force Majeure may include, but are not restricted to: acts of God; Facility Outage, fire; explosion; civil disturbance; labor dispute; labor or material shortage; sabotage; Change in Law; action or inaction of a Government Authority and action or restraint by court order or Governmental Authority (so long as the Claiming Party has not applied for or assisted in the application for, and has opposed where and to the extent reasonable, such government action); provided, that neither (a) the loss of Buyer's markets nor Buyer's inability economically to use or resell Energy purchased hereunder nor (b) Seller's ability to sell Energy to a market at a more advantageous price, shall constitute an event of Force Majeure.
+Events of Force Majeure may include, but are not restricted to: acts of God; unexpected breakage of equipment not due to failure to maintain Prudent Operating Practices; fire; explosion; civil disturbance; labor dispute; labor or material shortage; sabotage; Change in Law; action or inaction of a Government Authority and action or restraint by court order or Governmental Authority (so long as the Claiming Party has not applied for or assisted in the application for, and has opposed where and to the extent reasonable, such government action); provided, that neither (a) the loss of Buyer's markets nor Buyer's inability economically to use or resell Energy purchased hereunder nor (b) Seller's ability to sell Energy to a market at a more advantageous price, shall constitute an event of Force Majeure.
 Unless otherwise constituting an event of Force Majeure as defined above, interruption by a Transmission Provider or Transportation Provider shall not be deemed to be Force Majeure unless (i) the Party contracting with such Transmission Provider or Transportation Provider shall have made arrangements with such Transmission Provider or Transportation Provider for firm transmission service, and (ii) such interruption is due to an interruption or curtailment in accordance with the Transmission Provider’s or Transportation Provider's tariff or other applicable tariff.

 "Fuel" shall mean natural gas or No. 2 fuel oil.